 In the fourth part of our “How to Design Your Home” series, you’ll learn the basics of building a passive house.
-While this is best lead by an experienced architect and builder, you as the homeowner, should know how it’s gonna work.
+While this is the best lead by an experienced architect and builder, you as the homeowner should know how it’s gonna work.

-Designing your home is an opportunity to build yourself a passive house.
+Designing your home is an opportunity to build a passive house.

 Basically, a passive house makes use of the sun to warm the home and the breeze to cool it down.
 It opens your home to nature but keeps you protected from all weather conditions.
 In a house like this, you remain comfortable every day, in all seasons, without turning on mechanical heating or cooling.